marcoscao/ak-cpp/README.md

 # ak-cpp

-NOTE:
-Although the whole project code begins to be stable is still in its first stage.
-This documentation file is still a huge draft with no useful information
+NOTE: under development beta project and documentation

-1. Intro
+1. Description
 2. Features
-3. Requirements
+3. Build
-4. Install
 5. TODO

 Appendix A: Running Tests

-## 1. Intro
+## 1. Description

-This is the ak tools suite version based in C++11/14
+This is the suite of ak tools to process, query and manage media files such audio ones.
+It is based on C++11/14

-* ak_generate
+* ak_gen
+Process source data

 * ak_query
+Performs queries to processed data

 * ak_sync
+Synchronizes data between different media devices

 ## 2. Features

-## 3. Requirements
+## 3. Build

-** Only tested in 'linux' based environments ( Apple OSX 'El Capitan' with ports usage and Windows 7 'Cygwin' ) ** Compilers tested: clang, gcc
+** Only tested in 'linux' based environments ( Apple OSX 'El Capitan' with ports usage and Windows 7 'Cygwin' ) ** Tested with clang and gcc compilers with C++11/14 support ** It requires:
-** C++11/14 support

-* boost libraries
+   - boost libraries
-* sqlite
+   - sqlite
-* lxml
+   - lxml

-## 4. Install
+The steps to make it work are:

+1. Download / Clone the source code
+2. run from shell
-$ ./build.sh && ./compile.sh
+   $./build.sh && ./compile.sh
+3. Binary files will be generated under out/bin